andrejp88/toml-foolery/README.md

 ![toml-foolery logo](https://gitlab.com/andrej88/toml-foolery/-/raw/v1.0.1/readme-resources/logo.svg)

-toml-foolery is a library for the D programming language which simplifies encoding and decoding of TOML-formatted data.
-There are no intermediate types — TOML data is parsed directly into any struct, and structs can be converted into TOML.
+Toml-foolery is a library for the D programming language which simplifies encoding and decoding of TOML-formatted data.
+There are no intermediate types that couple your code to this library — Toml-foolery parses TOML data directly into any struct, and structs can be converted into TOML.

-toml-foolery v1.0.1 is compatible with TOML v1.0.0-rc1.
+Toml-foolery v1.0.1 is compatible with TOML v1.0.0-rc1.

 ## Usage

-Decoding is done using the `parseToml` template function.
+The `parseToml` template function decodes TOML code into a D data structure.
 It may optionally receive a pre-made instance of that struct as its second argument.

-Encoding is done using the `tomlify` function, which can accept any struct, and returns a string containing TOML data.
+The `tomlify` function encodes D data structure as TOML code.
+It accepts any struct and returns a string containing TOML data.

 Note that toml-foolery doesn't do any file I/O.

-Each field of the given struct is converted to a TOML key-value pair, where the key is the name of the field in D. This can be customized by applying the `@TomlName` attribute to a field.
-The string passed to this attribute is the name of the key to look for when parsing TOML data, and the name to use when tomlify-ing the struct.
+Each field of the given struct becomes a TOML key-value pair, where the key is the name of the field in D. This can be customized by applying the `@TomlName` attribute to a field.
+The string passed to this attribute is the key name to look for when decoding TOML data, and the key name to write when encoding the struct into TOML.

 ## Example